preservia/database/index.md

 # PreserveDB

-Welcome to **PreserveDB**, the official content database for  Preservia.
-Here you’ll find detailed information about all content archived by Preservia.
+Welcome to **PreserveDB**, the official content database for  Preservia!
+Here you can browse the all the different content Preservia has to offer and view detailed info about the things you are curious about.
+You can easily navigate to exactly where you want to go by using the sidebar and search features.
+To see more information regarding PreserveDB, check out the [*Information*](./information.md) page.

 ---